wdarsow/TriviaGame/README.md

 A: Please contact me if you need help with my project.

 Q: Who maintains and contributes to the project?
 A: I am the only person that is currently maintaining and contributing to this project.

+This game has been published to the following URL: https://wdarsow.github.io/TriviaGame/